 Rental property is a common asset investors use to make income.
 Vacation rental property investments have the potential to garner a continuous, tidy monthly sum—if the property is located in a popular locale and is rented out often.

-These assets are favored by clients of Midland IRA, as self-directed retirement plan funds can be used to invest in many diverse real estate assets to build tax-sheltered income.
+These assets are favored by clients of Midland Trust, as self-directed retirement plan funds can be used to invest in many diverse real estate assets to build tax-sheltered income.